dmitrymurashenkov/fpv-channel-finder/README.md

 Frequency set found using algorithm by [Sergey Kulakov (@klsrg)](https://github.com/klsrg).

+NOTE!
+Lot of times there is some 5G wifi router nearby - once it starts transmitting data (somebody downloads video to phone or something) it may SEVERELY affect FPV analog video (horizontal noise lines usually) - this depends on what wifi channels router uses.
+Most routers allow setting channel via admin UI - channels are numbered 1 to 196 and from 120 an up they intersect with FPV frequency range.
+Better set lowest possible channel.
+To verify that it worked or simply check if there are any wifi transmitters nearby - download some wifi analyzer app to your phone (there are numerous in app store and play market).

 ### Best channel sets - no locked channels (E4 E7 E8)

 **7 pilots 26/11/11**